 This is your opportunity to be a part of the robust, global collection of authoritative business cases—the first of its kind tailored to library needs.

 Have questions?
-Please contact Rachel Taliaferro, Associate Editor, SAGE Business Cases.
+Contact Rachel Taliaferro, Editor, SAGE Business Cases.

-Interested in becoming a Content Partner?
-Please contact Maureen Adams, Senior Acquisitions Editor, SAGE Business Cases.
+Interested in becoming a content partner?
+Contact Maureen Adams, Executive Editor, SAGE Business Cases.